-The tests, associated laboratories, CPT codes, and ICD codes contained within this document serve only as examples to help users navigate claims and corresponding criteria; as such, they are not comprehensive and are not a guarantee of coverage or non-coverage.
-Please see the Concert Platform for a comprehensive list of registered tests.
+The tests and associated laboratories and CPT codes contained within this document serve only as examples to help users navigate claims and corresponding criteria; as such, they are not comprehensive and are not a guarantee of coverage or non-coverage.
+Please see the Concert Genetics Platform for a comprehensive list of registered tests.

 NOTE: Coverage is subject to each requested code's inclusion on the corresponding LDH fee schedule.
-Non-covered codes are denoted () and are reviewed for Medical Necessity for members under 21 years of age on a per case basis.
+Non-covered codes are denoted (\) and are reviewed for Medical Necessity for members under 21 years of age on a per case basis.
 The non-covered codes will only be denoted in the table below and not throughout the policy.
 Please only reference the policy reference table for covered and non-covered codes.